What is School-Force?

 Last year School-Force raised $2 million for the 2013-2014 school year!
 To learn which programs are being funded this year by donations to School-Force, see more…

 School-Force’s Board gifts funds to the Belmont-Redwood Shores School District each year based on the amount raised during the previous fiscal year.
 Once the funds are donated to the District, the School Board then decides the day-to-day allocation of funds, working with District leadership.
 Many factors contribute to the allocation of funds including prior year program funding, donor feedback, PTA recommendations, teacher/staff input, and budget.
 Learn more..

 For district families, School-Force suggests a per-child donation amount called an annual “Ask”.
 In 2013 the ask is $1500 per student.
 Families who give at or above $3500 are included in our Scholars’ Circle.
 We ask that families give what they can because participation throughout the District is vital.

 Some people can give more while others must give less.
 If you cannot donate at the suggested level, please give whatever you can.
 If you cannot donate please get as informed as possible about how our schools are funded and understand the implications to our community.
 Consider volunteering your time and talent to School-Force.
 The goal is for every family within the Belmont Redwood Shores school district to be part of School-Force!

 …do I still need to give money to School-Force?
 We ask all parents to become supporting members of both School-Force and their school’s PTA.
 Both organizations work hard to provide a quality educational experience for our children.
-Your PTA raises money for school-specific expenses such as buying teaching supplies, playground equipment, computers, etc. PTAs are not allowed to pay for salaries of educators and other staff.
-School-Force raises money to fund district-wide teacher salaries for programs like music, science, reading specialists, and libraries and this year could also help decrease how many classroom teachers lose their jobs.
+Each school PTA raises money for school-specific expenses such as buying teaching supplies, playground equipment, field trips, etc. PTAs are not allowed to pay for salaries of educators and other staff.
+School-Force raises money to fund district-wide teacher salaries for programs like music, science, reading specialists, and libraries and Common Core support.
 Learn more…